neighborhoods/ThrowableDiagnosticComponent/README.md

 ## Usage

 When catching a `Throwable` which might be transient, use the `ThrowableDiagnostic` to `diagnose` it.
-A `DiagnosisInterface` will be thrown wrapping the original `Throwable`.
+A `DiagnosedInterface` will be thrown wrapping the original `Throwable`.

 ``` php
 <?php